+Sections marked with this symbol include

+E B evidence-based practice recommendations.

+The level of evidence and/or strength

+NCE-BASED RACTICE MMENDATION of recommendation, as provided by the

+evidence-based source, are also included

+vou mav determine the validity or relevance of the

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+so you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.